 They say you’ll never see a person sad on a jet ski.
 Well, after some intense research, I can confirm that the same applies for snowmobiles.

 Nothing compares to zooming across a frozen lake at 65km/hour surrounded by snow-covered forests and mountains and visiting three countries in a matter of hours.
 It’s easily one of the most breath-taking landscapes and experiences I’ve had.
-Here’s what we got up to on our Tromso Snowmobile Adventure tour with Chasing Lights.
+Here’s what we got up to on our Tromso Snowmobile Adventure with Chasing Lights.

 Snowmobiling in Tromso